Kalan8/lottery-backend/README.md

 mvn spring-boot:run
 ```

-4. The backend will be available at `http://localhost:8080`
+4. The backend will be available by default at `http://localhost:8080`

+But you can set another exposure port in the `application.properties` file via `server.port` and `server.address` properties.
+In this case, make sure to configure the new backend url in the frontend `.env` file to let both communicate.

 ---